 Confining a Husky that needs exercise and has no outlet for its energy can eventually cause health problems for the dog, in addition to destructive tendencies.
 These dogs can bite or lick themselves excessively, resulting in bare, irritated skin, or they can develop cage sores from hard or rough cage floors.
 Additionally, they can damage their teeth if they try to chew through tough cage bars.

-However, if you’re careful to turn the cage into a place of comfort rather than frustration, your Husky will undoubtedly associate it with a den rather than a prison.
-Allow your Husky to have access to its cage all the time so that it can get used to it as a sleeping and relaxing place.
-Never use a crate as a punishment for a dog, especially a Husky!
+However, if you’re careful to turn the cage into a place of comfort rather than frustration, Huskies undoubtedly associate it with a den rather than a prison.
+Allow your dog to have access to its cage all the time so that it can get used to it as a sleeping and relaxing place.
+Never use a crate as a punishment for a dog, especially a Husky.

 Husky Attention Needs

 Huskies also aren’t a fan of being alone.
 This can contribute to its destructive tendencies and discomfort with cages.
-If your Husky is only crated when you’re away, he will quickly associate the cage with feeling lonely and scared.
-Having a companion dog can help with this, but we recommend leaving your Husky alone for as little time as possible as the best option.
+If a Husky is only crated when you’re away, he quickly associates the cage with feeling lonely and scared.
+Having a companion dog can help with this, but we recommend leaving them alone for as little time as possible as the best option.

 A determined husky puts the “H” in Houdini.
 Besides buying a solid, reinforced crate like the Guardian Gear Empire Cage, there’s not much of a way to prevent this except by associating the crate with good things.
-If your Husky doesn’t want to escape, they won’t!
+If your dog doesn’t want to escape, they won’t.

-For that reason, crate training for your Husky is paramount if your husky must be confined.
-However, you should also put some thought into outside dog kennels and runs for your Husky.
+For that reason, crate training for dogs is paramount if your Husky must be confined.
+However, you should also put some thought into outside dog kennels and runs.
 These can provide your Husky with some extra freedom to exercise, but it’s not an excuse not to exercise your dog yourself, either.
-Also, keep in mind that they like to escape from these, too!
+Also, keep in mind that they like to escape from these, too.

 A Look At Our Favorites